UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 Over (139.5)

-UConn is 20-9-0 against the spread this season compared to Arkansas' 15-18-0 ATS record.
-In terms of hitting the over, games involving the Huskies are 18-11-0 and the Razorbacks are 15-18-0.
-The two teams combine to score 152.8 points per game, 13.3 more points than this matchup's total.
-Over the last 10 contests, UConn is 9-1 against the spread and 8-2 overall while Arkansas has gone 5-5 against the spread and 5-5 overall.
+UConn has gone 20-9-0 against the spread, while Arkansas' ATS record this season is 15-18-0.
+The Huskies have gone over the point total in 18 games, while Razorbacks games have gone over 15 times.
+The teams score an average of 152.8 points per game, 13.3 more points than this matchup's total.
+UConn has a 9-1 record against the spread while going 8-2 overall in the past 10 games.
+Arkansas has gone 5-5 against the spread and 5-5 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.